Reikimen/CASA0019-SDV-Group-Storm/README.md

 Above is the example dashboard display (13 January 2025 07:35:27).
 The left side shows the current temperature (5°C), humidity (77%), wind speed (3km/h) and body temperature (2°C) with a graphical representation of the change in body temperature.
 On the right side is the weather forecast for the next 6 hours, including the trend graphs of temperature, humidity, wind speed and body temperature.
 The whole interface is simple and intuitive for real-time weather monitoring.

+#### Unity into AR

+In AR Bear Gauge, all interactions are controlled through a custom C# script implemented in Unity (aka mqttmcontroller).
+After Unity was completed, it was installed on a Google phone in CE LAB through the unity export APK feature.
+Using the mobile phone, scan the QR code laid flat on the desktop to display the AR bear Gauge.

 ### How can we define the criteria for dressing?